yairsabag/mongodb-mcp-server/README.md

-# Atlas MCP Server PoC
+# Atlas MCP Server

 A Model Context Protocol server for interacting with MongoDB Atlas.

-Developed using the official MCP SDK https://github.com/modelcontextprotocol/typescript-sdk
+This project implements a Model Context Protocol (MCP) server enabling AI assistants to interact with MongoDB Atlas resources through natural language.

 ## 📚 Table of Contents